Create a game in BGA Studio: Complete Walkthrough

 - Create a game using one the available tutorials.
 Don't bother with a new game if have not complete at least one of the tutorials.

-If you stuck or have questions about this tutorial post on BGA Developers forum.
+If you stuck or have questions about this page post on BGA Developers forum.
 If you uncomfortable posting on public forum you can send message directly to developers who post answers on that forum but NOT the BGA admins.

 Select a First Game

-For you first game you must either
+For you first real game you must either

 - Select a game from Available Licenses